Road closed for several hours after 'serious collision' between car and motorbike in Bridgnorth

 and on Freeview 262 or Freely 565

-The collision happened on the A442 near to the junction of Old Worcester Road in Danesford, Bridgnorth.
+The collision happened on the A442 near to the junction of Old Worcester Road in Danesford, Bridgnorth, last night.

 Police and firefighters were also on the scene, and motorists were urged to avoid the scene.